 The hard copy circulation of the journal is higher than that of some well-known and long-established journals.

 The Elinor Ostrom Prize of £1000 is awarded to the best article in JOIE in each calendar year.

-The 2017 citation impact factor for JOIE in the Thompson-Reuters Social Sciences Citation Index® was 2.139 - its highest-ever level.
+The 2017 citation impact factor for JOIE in the Clarivate Analytics (formerly Thompson-Reuters) Social Sciences Citation Index® was 2.139 - its highest-ever level.

 This is higher than several other established journals, including American Journal of Economics and Sociology, Business History, Cambridge Journal of Economics, History of Political Economy, Journal of Applied Economics, Journal of Economic Issues, Journal of Evolutionary Economics, Journal of Economic Behavior and Organization, Journal of Institutional and Theoretical Economics, Journal of Post Keynesian Economics, Manchester School, Metroeconomica, and Review of Radical Political Economics.

-For comparisons of the JOIE Thompson-Reuters citation impact with that for other journals click HERE.
+For comparisons of the JOIE citation impact with that for other journals click HERE.